FREE TRAINING!

 So I think that, with the influence of diet culture’s pervasiveness which is ingrained in all layers of our society, I thought that maybe if I was thinner my social awkwardness would not matter and I would be accepted.
 Also, masking, because it relates to erasing your own authentic identity as an autistic person, robs you somehow of your sense of self, and you start, over the years, being confused about who you are.
 And then, the eating disorder can feel like a compensatory coping mechanisms for this sense of self instability: something’s wrong with me, I don’t know why, the world is loud and unpredictable, interpersonal relationships are painful, everything’s out of control, BUT I HAVE GOT THE EATING DISORDER (and my sense of self becomes entangled with the eating disorder) – maladaptive reassurance.

-Stay tuned for part 2 of this interview with Laurence!
+Listen to part 2 of this interview here!

 Want to learn how to navigate ED recovery as an autistic person?